awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: String
 Required: Yes
 `valueFrom`
-The ARN of the secret to expose to the log configuration of the container\.
+The Amazon Resource Name \(ARN\) of the secret to expose to the log configuration of the container\.
 The supported values are either the full ARN of the Secrets Manager secret or the full ARN of the parameter in the SSM Parameter Store\.
-If the SSM Parameter Store parameter exists in the same Region as the task you're launching, then you can use either the full ARN or name of the parameter\.
+If the SSM Parameter Store parameter exists in the same AWS Region as the task that you're launching, then you can use either the full ARN or name of the parameter\.
 If the parameter exists in a different Region, then the full ARN must be specified\.
 Type: String
 Required: Yes

 `memory`
 *This parameter is deprecated, use `resourceRequirements` instead\.*
 The number of MiB of memory reserved for the job\.
-As an example for how to use `resourceRequirements`, if your job definition contains lines similar to this:
+As an example for how to use `resourceRequirements`, if your job definition contains syntax that's similar to the following\.

 ```
 "containerProperties": {
   "memory": 512
 }
 ```
-The equivalent lines using `resourceRequirements` is as follows\.
+The equivalent syntax using `resourceRequirements` is as follows\.

 ```
 "containerProperties": {